How to attend the Summer LA Olympics 2028

 The 2028 LA Summer Olympics runs from July 12 to July 30, with a few sports beginning competition on July 12 ahead of the opening ceremony on July 14.
 The closing ceremony falls on July 30, which also marks the final medal competition day for swimming, volleyball, and several other events.

 Take a look at the full LA 2028 event schedule and you'll see what I mean.
 Events are spread across multiple zones of Los Angeles, which means the order you attend them matters both for logistics and for making the most of your time.
 Getting that sequence right around the sports you actually care about is exactly the kind of detail my team works through with you before anything gets booked.
+You tell me your priorities, and I find the best travel window.

 How to Plan Your Olympics Trip Around Your Events